Mine1252/pythonDatabaseInterfaceDemo/README.md

 This Repo explains how to interface python with a PostgreSQL database.

+This Repo assumes you know the basics of python and its terminology.

 ## Basics

 To interface python with a postgreSQL database we will be using the **PSYCOPG2** python library